Information For Authors

 - Self-Archiving Policy

-Healthcare Transformation invites all authors to submit any new manuscripts that are to be considered for publication to: http://mc.manuscriptcentral.com/heat or contact the Editor at: E-mail: firstname.lastname@example.org
+Healthcare Transformation invites all authors to submit any new manuscripts that are to be considered for publication to: http://mc.manuscriptcentral.com/heat All submissions must be submitted through this portal.
+Questions regarding the appropriateness of your submission may be directed to the Managing Editor, Jamie Devereaux at firstname.lastname@example.org.

 Authors must include the article’s title, corresponding author’s name, address, institutional affiliation(s), a telephone and email address.
 The cover letter should indicate that the work has not previously been published, is not under consideration for publication elsewhere, that all authors have read and agree with the contents of the submission, and that all authors have contributed substantially to the work.